rails/rails/guides/source/threading_and_code_execution.md

 To prevent this deadlock, the outer thread can `permit_concurrent_loads`.
 By calling this method, the thread guarantees it will not dereference any possibly-autoloaded constant inside the supplied block.
-The safest way to meet that promise is to put it as close as possible to the blocking call only:
+The safest way to meet that promise is to put it as close as possible to the blocking call:

 ```ruby
 Rails.application.executor.wrap do